Chelsea boss Maurizio Sarri on N'Golo Kante position: I need a player to move the ball fast - he's not the best at it | Goal.com

 Maurizio Sarri says he will not return N'Golo Kante to his natural defensive midfield role because the Frenchman cannot move the ball quickly enough.

-The 27-year-old has been used in a more advanced role since the Italian took over last summer, with Jorginho taking the deeper role in midfield.
+The 27-year-old has been used in a more advanced position since the Italian took over last summer, with Jorginho taking the deeper spot in midfield.

-The Blues' poor form in 2019 has put Sarri's future at Stamford Bridge in doubt, but the coach insists he will not put Kante back into his natural position to try and stabilise his side.
+The former Leicester star has been a key figure for the Blues this season, scoring four times in 35 appearances in all competitions, but Chelsea's recent dip in form has prompted concerns at Stamford Bridge.

+The coach has come under pressure amid their recent dip in form.
+Since late-January, Sarri's side have suffered defeats to Arsenal, Bournemouth and Manchester City in the Premier League and crashed out of the FA Cup with a loss to Manchester United on Monday.

 "In that position, I want a player able to move the ball very fast," he said at a press conference.
 "This is not the best characteristic of N'Golo.
 N'Golo is very useful for us, but this one is not his best characteristic."